regexident/cargo-modules/README.md

 ### Dot mode

-If you want also want to see which module depends on which other modules you can you use the dot mode to output Graphviz Dot compatible output
+If you also want to see which modules depends on which other modules, you can use dot mode to output Graphviz DOT compatible output.

 ```bash
 cargo modules --dot